Kolkata-class destroyer: Design

 The primary radar sensor of the class is the EL/M-2248 MF-STAR multi-mission AESA.
 It is also equipped with Thales LW-08 long range volume search radar.
+Thales LW-08 will later be replaced by Indra - TASL Lanza-N L-band air surveillance radar.

 The ship's main air-defence armament is composed of four eight-cell vertical launching systems (VLS) allowing for up to thirty-two Barak 8 / MRSAM air defence missiles.

 The class is designed for network-centric warfare such as Cooperative Engagement Capability, where they operate wide-area air defense, distributing assets and control over different platforms and locations, and harnessing multiple sensors & effectors into a single air defense system.
 In May 2019, 2 ships of the class conducted the maiden cooperative engagement firing of the Barak 8 / MRSAM by using the Joint Taskforce Coordination (JTC) mode to intercept several simultaneous aerial targets involving two complex scenarios at extended ranges.
 With it, the Indian Navy became the second naval service in the world after the United States, and the first in Asia to have developed and deployed it.
 The capability is to be rolled out on all future major warships of the Indian Navy.

 Four AK-630 CIWSs are fitted for close-in defence.

 The supersonic BrahMos anti-ship and land-attack missiles are the primary offensive armament of the Kolkata class.
 The BrahMos missiles are fitted into a 16-cell Universal Vertical Launcher Module (UVLM) allowing one missile per launch silo, and all 16 missiles can be fired in salvo.